-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total.
+Total first-time, first-year (freshman) men who applied 1747 Total first-time, first-year (freshman) women who applied 4142 5889

-Total first-time, first-year (freshman) men who applied 2226 Total first-time, first-year (freshman) women who applied 4763 6989 - Total first-time, first-year (freshman) men who were admitted 2188 Total first-time, first-year (freshman) women who were admitted 4724 6912 Total full-time, first-time, first-year (freshman) men who enrolled 322 Total part-time, first-time, first-year (freshman) men who enrolled 25 Total full-time, first-time, first-year (freshman) women who enrolled 604 Total part-time, first-time, first-year (freshman) women who enrolled 24 975
+Total first-time, first-year (freshman) men who were admitted 1695 Total first-time, first-year (freshman) women who were admitted 4072 5767 • Total full-time, first-time, first-year (freshman) men who enrolled 254 Total part-time, first-time, first-year (freshman) men who enrolled 46

+Total full-time, first-time, first-year (freshman) women who enrolled 543 Total part-time, first-time, first-year (freshman) women who enrolled 47 Total first-time, first-year (degree-seeking) who applied 5889 Total first-time, first-year (degree-seeking) who were admitted 5767 Total first-time, first-year (degree-seeking) who enrolled 890

-C2 Freshman wait-listed students
+Freshman wait-listed students